Definition of Paraprosdokian

-- Andretti: “If everything seems under control, you’re just not going fast enough.”
+- Mario Andretti: “If everything seems under control, you’re just not going fast enough.“

 - Zsa zsa Gabore: “He taught me housekeeping; when I divorce I keep the house.”

-Here, Allen discusses a serious topic of the meanings of human life.
-The “singles bars” topic is not as significant as the preceding topics; making it an unexpected ending.
+Here, Allen discusses the serious topic of the meaning of human life.
+The “singles bars” topic is not as significant as the preceding topics, making it an unexpected ending.

-(The Restaurant at the End of the Universe by Douglas Adams)
+Example #2: The Restaurant at the End of the Universe (By Douglas Adams)

-In the following lines, the author enumerates the great (“a dreamer, a thinker, a speculative philosopher”) traits of a character named Trin Tragula.
+In these lines, the author enumerates the great traits (“a dreamer, a thinker, a speculative philosopher”) of a character named Trin Tragula.
 However, he ends his litany of the character’s good traits by mentioning how Trin Tragula’s wife perceives him (“as his wife would have it, an idiot”).
-This ending is a surprise to the readers and creates comic effect.
+This ending is a surprise to the readers, and creates comic effect.

 And even where beauty is wanting,